Oryol: Russian Republic

 After the October Revolution of 1917, the city was in Bolshevik's hands, except for a brief period between October 13 and October 20, 1919, when it was controlled by Anton Denikin's White Army.

 Soviet Union

 Oryol was once again moved between different oblasts in the 1920s and 1930s: first as Oryol Governorate until 1928, then Central Black Earth Region between 1928 and 1934, finally in Kursk Oblast), finally becoming the administrative center of its own Oryol Oblast on September 27, 1937.

 The Oryol Prison was a notable place of incarceration for political prisoners and war prisoners of the Second World War.
-Christian Rakovsky, Maria Spiridonova, Olga Kameneva and 160 other prominent political prisoners were shot on September 11, 1941 on Joseph Stalin's orders in the Medvedev Forest massacre outside Oryol.
+Christian Rakovsky, Varvara Yakovleva, Maria Spiridonova, Olga Kameneva and 153 other prominent political prisoners were shot on September 11, 1941 on Joseph Stalin's orders in the Medvedev Forest massacre outside Oryol.

-During the German-Soviet War, Oryol was occupied by the Wehrmacht on October 7, 1941.
+During World War II, Oryol was occupied by the Wehrmacht on October 7, 1941.

 The French air squadron Normandie-Niemen fought in the skies over Oryol.